 Why running alone wont help you lose weight

 This is something that has been misunderstood by a lot of new runners.
 That isn’t to say that running doesn’t burn a lot of calories, because it does.
 However, if you are eating and drinking excessive amounts of calories you wont outrun a bad diet!
 You need to improve your diet as well as do your long runs, and short high intensity runs.
 Remember that abs are made in the kitchen and not in the gym…..
 Or in this case the road!
 I have given you some running tips to get started.

 About your abs

 Your abs form part of your core and they have a very important part to play for stabilising your lower back.
 When you run your legs will move your pelvis, which in turn will cause your lower back to move.
 Your abdominal muscles will prevent excessive movement of the pelvis to help protect your lower back and to keep your upper body in an upright position.
 In the long run, having a strong core will help prevent injuries to your lower back 5 steps that you can take to help burn belly fat

 1) Mix up your speed

+Instead of running at a slow steady pace try doing interval training.
+The faster pace will accelerate your heart rate and cause you to burn more calories.
+This doesn’t mean that you never do any long steady state runs, but you have to run smart as well as hard.
+This is one way to do that.
+You can either have a non-active recovery, which is where you stop completely.
+Or alternatively you can run at a slower pace to allow your body time to recover.
 Instead of running at the same exact pace for your whole run, try intervals to rev up metabolism and reduce belly fat.
 Alternate between pushing your body to the max and some recovery time.
 Check out these great interval workouts for you to try.